Zeroeh/udp-mitm/README.md

 - The current implementation works flawlessly, but see the todo section as to why it could be better.

 # Todo
 - Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?).
 Having this method would be ideal as no anticheat would be able to read firewall rules.
 If anyone knows a fix or workaround (preferrably *without* adding extra hardware), submit an issue or pull request.
 The contribution will be greatly appreciated.
+Edit: I have the fix, just need to do some furthur testing and update the bash script.
+See disregard2.txt for the fix.
+Apply that and the other rule for the intercept machine.